Posted on 5/21/2019 in Business and Strategy

 Are you a banking organization that is about to embark on a website redesign project?
 Or are you looking to make upgrades that will improve the user experience for both your visitors as well as for your website managers?
 You may also be looking to save money or the cost of managing your site.
 We’ve put together the top 5 must-have features that every banking organization should ensure to include on their site.

 1) Global Rate Management

 Global Rate Management is a concept where all rates are stored in one centralized location and then dynamically disseminated out to other pages on the website.
 In other words, manage all of the rates that appear across your website in one location, instead of on individual pages.

 Rates fluctuate with the markets which result in often daily rate changes, especially for mortgage products.
-If you’re displaying rates on your website then you’re rates may need to be adjusted frequently.
+If you’re displaying rates on your website then your rates may need to be adjusted frequently.
 If you offer many different products and each product has rates associated with it, then you might be looking at having to update a plethora of pages daily just to keep up!
 With a Global Rate Management structure in place, your content editors will be able to make rate updates in one centralized location that will then automatically populate in different tables across your site.

 For more complex websites and product offerings, a Global Rate Management structure offers the potential for automation as well.
 With all the rates located in one table, it makes it possible to either query a third party data source for the values or build an import process into your CMS.

 2) Product Recommender

 A Product Recommender is a tool to help your website visitors narrow down your products to what best fits their needs by answering a series of questions.
 It is an interactive user experience that, question by question, narrows down your product offering and ultimately presents the visitor with the product that best matches the answers they provided.
 It is a great way to engage your users and give them something “fun” to do on your website.